Unoqwy/polecen/README.md

     version | ver | "?" => {}
 });
 ```

+Argument types must implement `ArgumentType`.
+Note: The feature `default_parsers` provides default implementations of ArgumentType for many std types and serenity models.
+For these parsers to be in scope, you must either use `polecen::arguments::prelude[::*]` or `polecen::arguments::default`.

 Once a command has been declared, you can read the arguments using `read_args`: